-MQPP The kernel transports messages by using MQSeries base

-services.

-brokers messages by using MQSeries Integrator version

-brokers messages by using MQSeries Integrator version 2.

-MQBD The kernel transports messages by using MQSeries base

-services but sends and receives body data only.
+MQPP The kernel transports messages by using MQSeries base services.
+MQRFH1 The kernel transports messages by using MQSeries and brokers messages by using MQSeries Integrator version 1.1.
+MQRFH2 The kernel transports messages by using MQSeries and brokers messages by using MQSeries Integrator version 2.
+MQBD The kernel transports messages by using MQSeries base services but sends and receives body data only.
 MQ The kernel transports messages by using MQSeries.

-JMS The kernel transports messages by using the Java

-Message Service (JMS).

-FILE The kernel puts messages into a file and gets them from

-a file.
-This mode is provided for diagnostic purposes
+JMS The kernel transports messages by using the Java Message Service (JMS).
+FILE The kernel puts messages into a file and gets them from a file.
+This mode is provided for diagnostic purposes only.

-only.

 In each communications mode, the message structure is different.
-See "Message and message format" on page 11.
-For more information about communications modes, see "Appendix A. Communications modes" on page 97.
+See "Message and message format" on page 9.
+For more information about communications modes, see "Appendix A. Communications modes" on page 81.